Mark is a special education attendance specialist as well as a writer. He lives a successful life with both bipolar and addiction disorder.

 I'm Tired, Now What?

 Are you sick and tired of being sick and tired?
-I am honestly not able to count how many times I have been asked that question as I live a life in addiction recovery.
-I actually have a dual-diagnosis of bipolar II mood disorder and addiction disorder.
+I am honestly unable to count how many times I have been asked that question as I live a life in addiction recovery.
+I actually have a dual diagnosis of bipolar II mood disorder and addiction disorder.

-In the year 2000, I was diagnosed with depression, and I was simply given a pill to take everyday called Paxil.
+In 2000, I was diagnosed with depression, and I was given a pill to take every day called Paxil.
 The general practitioner didn't suggest that I speak with a counselor, psychologist, psychiatrist, or anyone else—but simply kept refilling the prescription.
-My doctor told me that the depression would pass, and I should "just keep putting one foot in front of the other."
+My doctor told me the depression would pass, and I should "just keep putting one foot in front of the other."

 Well, two addiction treatment centers later, I now have a diagnosis of bipolar disorder.
-I was first diagnosed by a psychiatrist at the addiction treatment center, and it was confirmed by an outside psychiatrist after I had been in recovery for a year.
-Bipolar was definitely not the answer I was looking for...
+I was first diagnosed by a psychiatrist at the addiction treatment center, and an outside psychiatrist confirmed it after I had been in recovery for a year.
+Bipolar was definitely not the answer I was looking for.

 Whereas the diagnosis of depression has become more socially acceptable in recent years, the diagnosis of bipolar isn't quite there yet—and I am not certain it will ever be.
 In general, awareness of bipolar hasn't been raised in our society's consciousness as much as depression has.
 As a result, not many people understand bipolar disorder.